dacort/metabase-athena-driver/README.md

 You'll need to provide the AWS region, an access key and secret key, and an S3 bucket and prefix where query results will be written to.

+Please note:
+- The provided bucket must be in the same region you specify.
+- If you do _not_ provide an access key, the [default credentials chain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).
-Note that the initial sync can take some time depending on how many databases and tables you have.
+- The initial sync can take some time depending on how many databases and tables you have.

 ## Testing